-Inspiration for this article arrived via feedback from one of our mentees, who is grappling with what can best be described as a volcanic chief executive’.
+Inspiration for this article arrived via feedback from one of our CTO mentees, who is grappling with the CEO relationship and what he described as a ‘volcanic chief executive’.

-Most Sunday nights she will receive an email from the CEO delivering a barrage of expletive led criticisms of the senior management team.
+Most Sunday nights he receives an email from the CEO delivering a barrage of expletive-led criticisms of the senior management team.

 An extract below [expletives removed for those with a sensitive disposition];